-Four container resources are created in the oneM2M service platform (IN-CSE) to store the the temperature values measured by Sensor#1, Sensor#2, Sensor#3 and Sensor#4 under the registered application ADN-AE1, ADN-AE2, ADN-AE3 and ADN-AE4, respectively (in figure 9.2.2-1 this is only shown for ADN-AE1 and ADN-AE2, ADN-AE3 and ADN-AE4 are handled in exactly the same way).
+Four container resources are created in the oneM2M service platform (IN-CSE) to store the temperature values measured by Sensor#1, Sensor#2, Sensor#3 and Sensor#4 under the registered application ADN-AE1, ADN-AE2, ADN-AE3 and ADN-AE4, respectively (in figure 9.2.2-1 this is only shown for ADN-AE1 and ADN-AE2, ADN-AE3 and ADN-AE4 are handled in exactly the same way).

 Content Instance resources are created by the applications (ADN-AE1, ADN-AE2, ADN-AE3 and ADN-AE4) under each created container and represent the measured temperatures (in figure 9.2.2-1 this is only shown for the respective first contentInstances of ADN-AE1 and ADN-AE2, ADN-A3 and ADN-AE4 are handled in exactly the same way and contentInstances are created continuously).

-Figure 9.2.2-1: Initial resource creation phase call flows.
+Figure 9.2.2-1: Initial resource creation phase call flows